 This licensing mechanism ensures uninterrupted operation of ABBYY FineReader Engine 12 in the cloud and usage within virtual environments, including Docker containers, and can be as well used for on-premises installation.

-This Online licence key does not require activation.
-Please note that a permanent internet connection* is necessary for connecting to an ABBYY Licence Manager utility that orchestrates the usage of the licence.
+This Online license key does not require activation.
+Please note that a permanent internet connection* is necessary for the Licensing Service to connect to ABBYY's servers.

 * short interruptions possible

-Parameters of the Online licence key can be reviewed in the Licence Manager;
+Parameters of the Online license key can be reviewed in the License Manager;

 Important: Verify that you allow connections to *.abbyy.com on port 443